ewels/phil.ewels.co.uk/src/content/projects/sra_explorer.md

 - Get direct download links for data in both FastQ and SRA formats, avoiding the need to manually generate them.
 - Automatically generate download commands, including `fastq-dump`, which can be copy-pasted into the command line to retrieve data with ease.

+I wrote SRA-explorer as a quick hobby project one weekend when I was playing with new web technologies (AngularJS, which dates it).
+It's a single HTML file that runs entirely in your web browser using APIs from the NCBI SRA and and EBI ENA, with no back-end of it's own.

-SRA-explorer has helped researchers access sequencing data from across the globe for reuse and analysis.
-It's particularly useful for those looking to avoid the clunky interface of the NCBI SRA and directly obtain data in formats ready for analysis.
+Despite it's humble beginnings, SRA-explorer has ended up becoming quite popular and helped researchers access sequencing data from across the globe for reuse and analysis.

 The source code for SRA-explorer is open-source and available on GitHub at [ewels/sra-explorer](https://github.com/ewels/sra-explorer).